willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

     </div>
 </div>
 <div class="caption">
      Prediction results on testing data (525 participants) based on demographic and CBCL variables only.
-The rows indicate prediction results;
-     the columns indicate actual presence or absence of suicidal ideation (SI).
+The rows indicate presence or absence of suicidal ideation (SI); the columns indicate prediction results.
 This model's sensitivity is approximately 80%, meaning that among participants with suicidal ideation, 1 out of 5 (in red) end up in false negatives (misunderstood as "safe").
 </div>

 -----

-자살사고를 행동으로 드러내지 않고 숨기고 있는 청소년을 잘 발견하려면, CBCL 점수 외의 어떤 자료를 어떻게 활용해야 할까? 내재된 자살사고 경향이 행동 척도로 잘 예측되지 않는 것은 곧, 자살사고를 숨기는 위험군이 겉으로는 건강한 청소년과 큰 차이가 없어 원활히 구분되지 않음을 의미한다. 따라서 자살사고를 숨기는 청소년의 더 세세한 분류에는 PRS와 뇌 관련 자료가 나타내는 내면의 경향을 행동 양식과 연관짓는 것이 도움이 될 수 있다. 즉 겉으로는 몇 가지 행동 특성이 비슷해 보이지만, 건강한 청소년은 A 상태에서 그런 행동을 하는 반면 자살사고를 숨기고 있는 청소년은 B 상태임에도 유사한 행동을 하는 식이다. 이런 복합적인 관계는 ML에서 변수들을 서로 곱하여 모형에 추가하는 형태로 구현할 수 있다.

-한 가지 더 고려할 만한 요소는 자살 위험도를 평가하는 예측 모형을 구축하는 데 드는 비용이다.
-CBCL 검사는 양육자에게 부탁하기도 편리하고, 시간 소모적이지 않으며, 비용도 비교적 저렴하다. 반면 세세한 분류를 위해 포함할 수 있는 유전체나 뇌 영상 분석은 시간 및 비용 문제와 더불어 검사 절차가 설문지만큼 간단하지는 않다. 따라서 유전체나 뇌 영상 분석이 CBCL 점수와 함께 고려될 때 자살사고 예측률을 유의미하게 증가시킨다고 해도, 그런 방법은 더 세세하게 구분해야 하는 때에만 시행하는 것이 적절할 것이다.
-CBCL 변수 중심 모형의 민감도를 보완하기 위해 다른 변수의 도입을 고려한 것이므로, CBCL 변수 중심 모형이 안전하다고 판단했던 청소년을 구분하는 데에 PRS나 뇌 영상 자료가 사용됨이 적절하다고 판단하였다. 물론 이런 방식은 위험군 중에서 고위험군과 저위험군을 세세하게 분류하는 통상적인 위험도 평가 모형과 차이를 보인다. 하지만 자살사망률을 감소시키려면 자살 위험이 없다고 오판되어 보호망을 빠져나가는 인원을 최소화하는 방법이 가장 효과적이라고 생각되었고, 그러려면 기존에 ‘안전’하다고 판단된 인원을 더 지켜보는 형태가 적절해 보였다.
+How, and with what data, could we find "silent" teens and young adults thinking about suicide?
+The poor efficacy of the CBCL scores in detecting suicidal ideation in these individuals stems from the fact that the "silent" high-risk group is not well distinguished from healthy adolescents in terms of behavior.
+We hypothesized that for these high-risk individuals, an interaction term for relationships between biological signs (represented by PRS or brain imaging data) and behavioral traits (represented by CBCL scores) would assist in further, more accurate classifcation.
+For instance, certain behavioral characteristics common between "silent" suicide thinkers and the control group might coincide with a particular biological state A in the former and another biological state B in the latter.
+We attempted to account for this interaction by exploratively appending to our model several product terms between the existing variables.

+Another practical factor to put into consideration is the cost-effectiveness of the screening model.
+CBCL questionnaires are convenient to request caregivers to fill out, and they are relatively not time-consuming and inexpensive.
+On the other hand, genomic or brain imaging analyses would not be as convenient and take up more time and resources.
+Even if genomic or brain imaging analyses significantly increase suicidal ideation predictability when considered along with CBCL scores, these modalities should be administered only for detailed classification.

+From the above rationale, the low sensitivity of the CBCL-centered model could be improved by employing PRS and brain imaging data to perform a secondary screening on individuals with no suicidal ideation, i.e. true and false negatives.
+This method is different from conventional complex screening algorithms that further classify the risk group according to degree of risk, but it is appropriate for suicide prevention where minimizing false negatives is crucial in "tightening the safety net."

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">